SpaceMonkey-MH/Unnamed_Project/Notes.md

 	a post-attack cooldown (and only the post is running when out of range), so that the enemy can be kited, but this is not it.
 First of all, it shouldn't be in place as of now, and second of all, it doesn't seem to be the right thing here, like it is only sometimes that it does it.
 Weird.
 Problem for tomorrow me.
+	Weird issue: the TME only needs 2 40dmg hits to die, or 5 20dmg, which doesnt make no sense.
+So, the damage is applied twice, but not tot the others, which is strange.
+So, the issue was that the aoe damage checks for overlapping areas, but TME had two: the regular one, and the weapon.
+The dummies have the regular one, and the player has a melee weapon, but the TME has both, so it gets hits twice.
+I need to check if it is the regular one.
+Solved now.